Crooked River water or watershed scenery in Oregon

 If the Crooked is too warm, too low, or too busy, pivot to the Metolius for colder technical trout water or to the Middle Deschutes if you want a different canyon plan with larger pockets and more varied structure.

-Use ODFW Central Zone regulations and current updates before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Use ODFW Central Zone rules and current updates before fishing.
 Special rules below Bowman Dam can differ from nearby waters.

 Classic public access and a good first planning area.